How to Become an Interior Designer in Texas

 Texas cities like Bellaire, Houston and Alief are where some of the highest paid interior designers in this state can be found working.

-Interior designers will be employed at architecture firms, kitchen and bath retailers, home furnishing retailers and more.
+Interior designers will be employed at a professional practice such as architecture firms, kitchen and bath retailers, home furnishing retailers and more.
 If you enjoy using your critical thinking skills to create spaces that are innovative, and using your creativity to design spaces that are aesthetically pleasing, you may want to consider getting started as an interior designer today.